Dead Memories: Music video

 Taylor enters the fourth room, occupied by bassist Paul Gray.
 The room is filled with mirrors and when Taylor passes, he is reflected along with Gray.
 Taylor becomes unnerved and attempts to ascertain whether it is Gray or not by turning from the mirror and back to it.
 He then waves and Gray uses the wrong hand, revealing that he is not a reflection.
 Gray advances, smashing the mirror, and his image appears in all the mirrors, visibly frightening Taylor.
 Backing away, Taylor falls backwards, and into another room, occupied by percussionist Shawn Crahan, who is dancing with several women.
 Again, just like in the second room with Jordison, he does not interact with anybody, although two women persuade him to stay.

 When Taylor pushes his way into another room, he is met by guitarist Mick Thomson.
 The two standoff, only for Taylor to fail to push past Thomson several times.
 Thomson advances towards Taylor, who bolts through the door he came through.
 He enters a seventh room, occupied by guitarist Jim Root and several women, this time engaged in a pillow fight.
 Root spots Taylor but seems too caught up in the moment to interact with him.
 Taylor walks through the crowd into an eighth room, occupied by percussionist Chris Fehn, who is lighting candles.
 Taylor spectates and eventually blows a candle out while Fehn looks on.
-In the end, he emerges from the pit, where Taylor is also digging as shown at the beginning.
+In the end, a masked Taylor emerges from the pit, where his unmasked counterpart is also seen digging as shown at the beginning.
 On November 5, 2009, a 10-minute "short film" version of the video, featuring narration by Corey Taylor was released.

-As of January 2022, the song has over 122 million views on YouTube.